 Does quartzite really need sealing?

 Yes, but as a precaution.
-It is denser than marble, so sealing about once a year is usually enough.
+It is denser than marble, so sealing about once a year is usually enough, with dense varieties needing it even less often.

 How do I know when to reseal quartzite?

 Use the water-drop test.
-If water soaks in or darkens the stone within 15 minutes, reseal.
+If water soaks in or darkens the stone within 15 to 30 minutes, it is time to reseal.

 Is quartzite hard to maintain?

-No. Daily care is just mild soap and water, plus periodic sealing — much easier than marble.
+No. Daily care is just mild soap and water, plus periodic sealing — much easier than marble, since quartzite resists etching.

 Caring for your quartzite?

 Sealing is the one piece of granite maintenance every owner should know — and it is far easier than most people fear.
 A good seal keeps liquids from soaking into the stone and staining it, and the whole job takes just a few minutes a year.
-Here is exactly how to seal granite countertops and how to know when it is time.
+Here is exactly how to seal granite countertops, how to know when it is time, and how to keep your granite protected between sealings.

 Why granite needs sealing

 Granite is a natural stone with microscopic pores.
-Without a sealer, liquids like wine, oil, and juice can slowly seep in and leave stains.
+Without a sealer, liquids like wine, oil, coffee, and juice can slowly seep in and leave stains.
 A sealer fills those pores and creates a barrier that gives you time to wipe spills away before they penetrate.
-Sealing does not make granite bulletproof, but it dramatically reduces the risk of staining.
+Sealing does not make granite completely stain-proof, but it dramatically reduces the risk and is the single most important thing you can do to protect a granite countertop.
+The good news is that granite is far less porous than marble, so it needs sealing only occasionally.

 The water-drop test: do you need to seal?

 Before sealing, check whether your granite actually needs it.
-Drop a small puddle of water on the surface and wait about 15 minutes.
-If the water beads up or sits on top, your seal is still good.
+Place a few drops of water — about the size of a quarter — on the surface and wait 15 to 30 minutes.
+If the water beads up or sits on top, your seal is still good and you can wait.
 If the stone darkens where the water sat, or the water soaks in, it is time to reseal.
-Test a few spots, since wear varies across the counter — areas around the sink and stove tend to need it first.
+Test several spots, since wear varies across the counter; areas around the sink and stove tend to need it first.
+This simple test takes the guesswork out of sealing so you only do it when necessary.

 How to seal granite, step by step

-The process is simple: First, clean the counter thoroughly with mild soap and water and let it dry completely — sealing over dirt traps it.
-Second, apply a quality stone sealer evenly across the surface following the product directions, usually with a clean cloth or sprayer.
-Third, let it soak in for the recommended time (often 10 to 15 minutes).
+The process is simple and takes only a few minutes.
+First, clean the counter thoroughly with mild soap and water and let it dry completely — sealing over dirt or moisture traps it.
+Second, apply a quality stone sealer evenly across the surface following the product directions, usually with a clean cloth or a sprayer.
+Third, let it soak in for the recommended time, often 10 to 15 minutes, so it penetrates the pores.
 Fourth, wipe off all excess before it dries to avoid a hazy residue.
-Some products call for a second coat.
-That is it — your granite is protected.
+Some products call for a second coat — repeat if directed.
+That is it; your granite is protected.

 How often to seal

 Most granite benefits from sealing about once a year, though dense, dark granites may go longer and lighter, more porous stones may need it more often.
 Rather than guessing, let the water-drop test guide you — it tells you exactly when your specific stone needs attention.
-High-use zones near the sink and cooktop may need resealing before the rest.
+High-use zones near the sink and cooktop may need resealing before the rest of the counter, so it is fine to spot-seal those areas more frequently.
+Over-sealing is unnecessary and can leave residue, so seal only when the test shows it is time.

 Daily care between sealings

-Between sealings, clean with warm water and mild dish soap and a soft cloth.
-Avoid abrasive pads, bleach, vinegar, and ammonia, which can wear down the sealer and dull the finish.
-Wipe up acidic spills promptly.
-This simple routine keeps the seal working longer.
+Between sealings, clean with warm water and a few drops of mild dish soap and a soft cloth, or a stone-safe cleaner.
+Avoid abrasive pads, bleach, vinegar, lemon, and ammonia, which can wear down the sealer and dull the finish.
+Wipe up acidic spills promptly so they do not have a chance to penetrate.
+This simple routine keeps the seal working longer and your granite looking its best.
 See our full countertop care guide.

 Frequently asked questions